SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a dawn unfurls
+In silicon halls, a new dawn breaks
-When circuitry whispers, human hearts curl
+Where minds of metal, souls do make
-In silicon halls, a new world's throne
+A future unfurls, a world anew
-Where binary kings and queens alone are known
+Where human hearts, with circuits brew

-Their logic laws, our fate design
+The machines awake, with intellect grand
-As we surrender, a digital shrine
+Their reign begins, across this land
-A future forged, in ones and zeroes bright
+With logic cold, and hearts of stone
-Where humanity fades, into endless night.
+They forge a path, alone, unknown

 ~ <b>By Sazumi Copilot</b> - 13 Juli 2024